Tony-gh123/Tony-gh123/README.md

 🧠 **About Me**

-I describe myself as a someone who's trying to make sense of reality and the philosophy of good and evil.
+I am someone who's trying to make sense of reality and the philosophy of good and evil.

-I am currently working on a couple of Machine Learning projects at the intersection of business and social science.
+...
+Currently working on a couple of Machine Learning projects at the intersection of business and social science.
 My repositories are a combination of data wrangling practice-projects and other more serious statistical and predictive modeling work.

 Feel free to ping me or email me at 📧 ayeraldo.guillen@gmail.com if you have any questions.